Vaei/ModularChannelBox/README.md

 * Re-order or remove options from channel box menus
 * Change settings not available in the default menu
-   - popup menu label
+   - Hide popup menu labels
-   - hiding instead of disabling unavailable items
+   - Hide unavailable menu items instead of disabling them
-   - removing symbol buttons,
+   - Remove symbol buttons from the upper-right of the ChannelBox
 * Store your settings between restarts
+   - Precision
+   - Names
+   - And more
 * Add custom menus and switch between them on the fly using the drop-down box in the provided UI

 Developer Use